-Ride sharing companies have been successful in avoiding liability for accidents in the past but have since amended their policies to offer more comprehensive coverage.
+Ride sharing companies have been successful in avoiding liability for Orange County car accidents in the past but have since amended their policies to offer more comprehensive coverage.
 The nature of compensation will depend on whether a driver is transporting a passenger at the time of the crash.
 Here are some important facts:

 - When an Uber or Lyft driver is off-duty, a car accident claim follows the normal procedures, with the injured party filing a claim against the off-duty driver’s personal insurance policy.

 - When an Uber or Lyft driver logs into an app but is not actively transporting a passenger, the companies offer a contingent liability policy.
 This includes a $50,000 limit per person, $100,000 maximum per accident, and $25,000 in property damage.

 - When an Uber or Lyft Driver accepts a ride request and is actively transporting a passenger, then the coverage limits up to $1 million per accident.

 - If an Uber driver or passenger get into an accident with an at-fault uninsured or underinsured driver, then a $1 million UM/UI policy applies.